Nicolo Gentile’s Bar None, the commissioned artwork for the 2025 Art on the Parkway open call. Photo by Constance Mensh.

 Are there material restrictions for the installation?

 Other than functionality, durability, budgeting, and safety, there are no material restrictions.
-However, the project must be self-contained and not require constant monitoring nor electrical power.
+However, the project must be self-contained and not require constant monitoring or electrical power.
+We encourage the use of sustainable/recyclable materials

 How safe must the installation be?

-Installations must be able to withstand the wear and tear of weather exposure and heavy public interaction.
-The Project Coordinators will work closely with the winning applicant to make any necessary structural modifications, suggestions, or additions.
+Installations must be able to withstand the wear and tear of weather exposure and heavy public interaction. aPA will work closely with the winning applicant to make any necessary structural modifications, suggestions, or additions.

 Will I be able to dig into the ground, create a foundation, or otherwise secure my installation?